phage-nz/infosec-bazaar/soc/MISP/misp-feeds/readme.md

 sudo systemctl start misp-feeds.service
 ```
 - Check misp_feeds.log for errors.
 You can also run both of the Python scripts from the command line for standalone, ad-hoc operation.

+### Known Issues:
+- Tagging of X-Force sourced events is currently limited to string matches in the case title.
+Events are not tagged with adversary or tool names, and string matches on text bodies is unreliable.